-Like the current Astra, the new one is expected to spawn several other variants including a sedan, Sports Tourer wagon and GTC coupe.
+Like the current Astra, the new one is expected to spawn several other variants including an Astra Sedan, Sports Tourer wagon and GTC coupe.
 Power will come from GM’s next-generation Ecotec family, which consists of three- and four-cylinder units, and comes in gasoline and diesel flavors.
 Following the market launch, expect to see hybrid and high-performance OPC variants.

 The current Astra was first launched in 2009 and received a mid-cycle update in 2012.
 This means we can expect the new Astra to be introduced to the market later this year or in early 2016.
 A debut at September's Frankfurt Auto Show is a strong possibility.
 The launch is part of Opel's DRIVE!2022 strategy, which will see the brand introduce 17 new engines and 27 new models between now and 2018.
 Other new models include the new Opel Karl and Corsa subcompacts as well as the next Insignia mid-sizer.